BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 > Can I Withdraw my assets from the Silo after the relaunch?

-Yes.
-However, recapitalized assets will be placed on a vesting schedule based on the percentage of the debt that is repaid to NFT holders.
-Unvested assets cannot be sold.
+Yes, but recapitalized assets (including Beans and BDV in the Silo) will be subject to a vesting schedule based on the amount of the debt that is repaid to NFT holders.

-Silo Members can Withdraw without penalty (other than the usual loss of Stalk and Seeds).
-However, if Farmers choose to Claim assets before the debt has been fully repaid, they will forfeit a portion of their assets.
+If Farmers choose to Claim assets before the debt has been fully repaid, they will forfeit a portion of their assets.
 The amount forfeited will be proportional to the amount of debt repaid.
+Reminder: to Withdraw is to remove assets from the Silo, to Claim assets is to transfer the assets from Beanstalk to your wallet.

 Example: You had 10,000 BDV in the Silo prior to the exploit.
 Beanstalk raises $77M, Unpauses and performs normally.
 After some time, 40% of the debt is repaid to NFT holders, and you Withdraw your assets from the Silo.
 Claiming your assets at this point would yield `0.4 * 10,000 BDV = 4,000 BDV` of assets.
 The remaining assets are forfeited.

 > What happens to the rest of my assets when I Claim early?

-Forfeited assets will effectively distributed pro rata back to the rest of the holders of that unvested asset.
+Forfeited assets will be effectively distributed pro rata back to the rest of the holders of that unvested asset.

-Forfeited unvested Beans get distributed to unvested Bean holders, and forfeited unvested LP gets distributed to unvested LP holders.
+Forfeited unvested Beans will be distributed to unvested Bean holders, and forfeited unvested LP will be distributed to unvested LP holders.

 > Are Farmable Beans and Harvestable Pods subject to the vesting schedule?